altocodenl/tagaway/readme.md

    - server: prevent Whatsapp filenames with count that can be parsed into hour from being parsed as hour
 --------------
 - small tasks
-   - **server: when deleting a user as admin, put the username of the deleted user in the log**
-   - **review whether we should have separate accounts for both stores**
    - **server: add cache for query that works on the last query, delete it on any user operation (tag|rotate|upload|delete|mp4conv|share accept/remove), SETEX 60s for changes on shared tags**
    - **Test hoop from US: check latency, then check if we can do HTTPS with two IPs to the same domain.
 Also check whether that IP would be normally preferred on the Americas.**
    - **server: process to review unsupported formats, invalid pivs and errored mp4 conversions**